hyungccho/hyungccho.github.io/_posts/blog/2015-09-27-runtime-complexities.md

 date: 2015-09-27T15:39:55-04:00
 ---

-**Note:** This post will use sorting algorithm examples from a previous post that I made.

 #Time Complexity

 What exactly is a time complexity, and why are people so obsessed with it?
 By definition, a time complexity measures the increase in an algorithm's operations **relative** to the growth of the input size.
 Don't worry about exactly what this means.
 We'll get to it soon.